jacky860226/JinkelaSat/README.md

 ---

-This project is an assignment for **NTHU 10820CS 538100 Applied Mathematical Logic**, Plagiarism is prohibited.
+This project is an assignment for **NTHU 10820CS 538100 Applied Mathematical Logic**, plagiarism is prohibited.